tenstorrent/tt-zephyr-platforms/README.md

 ## Getting Started

-For those completely new to Zephyr, plase refer to the [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).
+For those completely new to Zephyr, please refer to the [Getting Started Guide](https://docs.zephyrproject.org/latest/develop/getting_started/index.html).

 The remainder of these instructions assume that system requirements, a Python virtual environment,